 To effectively tackle this challenging task it will require strong and coordinated linkages between the three sectors: Education, Health and Sport.
-Over the past 18 months CAS has been working with representatives of the three sectors to understand the major objectives and requirements of each, to identify their potentially available resources and assets and to draw linkages between them.
+Over the past 18 months CAS has been working with representatives from the three sectors to understand the major objectives and requirements of each, to identify their potentially available resources and assets and to make linkages between them.

-By combining the strengths of the Sport, Education and Health sectors in a collaborative way the task of reaching, engaging and converting 3 million Australians to achieve the Physical Activity Guidelines will be maximised.
+By combining the strengths of the Sport, Education and Health sectors in a collaborative way the objective of reaching, engaging with and converting the proposed 15% (3.3 million) of Australians to achieve the PA Guidelines will be maximised.

-Achieving behavioural change and encouraging increased participation is more likely with:
+Achieving behavioural change and encouraging increased physical activity participation is more likely with:

-- Multi-directional approach from education, health and sport sources - Consistent, targeted messaging consistent across the 3 sectors - All communicating parties being committed to the same outcomes
+- Multi-directional approach from education, health and sport sources - Consistent, targeted messaging - consistent across the 3 sectors - All communicating parties being committed to the same outcomes •

-There is a significant confluence of objectives of the Education, Health and Sport sectors with Moderate and Vigorous Physical Activity being the common thread.
+There is a clear overlap between the education, health and sport sectors with MVPA as the common thread.